 Nina felt the butterflies flap their wings harder and faster within her gut as she walked slowly alongside her father and ten of his soldiers down castle Wyndia's enormous, crimson carpeted main hallway towards the throne room doors.
 It would only be a matter of minutes before Ethan would walk down this same hall in this same manner.
 She wondered nervously if he was thinking of her.

 The king glanced down at her with questioning eyes as she stared, seemingly immersed in portraits of the royal family lining the walls.
-"Princess... are you feeling ill?"
-He asked reaching over and placing a large hand on her forehead.
-"You never find your ancestors that interesting..."
+"Princess, are you alright?" he asked touching her shoulder.

-She jumped at the touch then shook her head abruptly.
+She jumped at the gesture then shook her head abruptly.
 "Oh!
-No...I'm just a little tired!" she trilled, forcing a smile.
+N-no...I'm just a little tired!" she trilled, forcing a smile.

-At some point in Ethan's great grandfather's travels, he had saved the life of the leader an elite group of fighters called "The Assassin's Guild" or better known to the world as simply AG.
+At some point in Ethan's great grandfather's travels, he had saved the life of the leader an elite group of warrior called "The Assassin's Guild" or better known to the world as simply "AG".

 The Von Burens were a family of battlers, each generation striving their hardest to surpass the one before it, and accepted a pact from the AG stating for as long as the Roman family led them, the Von Burens were allowed to train with the greatest assassins the world had to offer.
 Normally the time frame was around ten years, starting from early adolescence, but they said Ethan was special.